Treasure Cay & Resort

 Within Treasure Cay Resort and Marina area, are pools, bars and restaurants, gift shops, grocery store and Florence's Bakery.
 There is a diversity of rental properties pretty much clustered by style.
 As mentioned villas, townhouses, condos and single family homes.
 All focus on the beach and marina, pool bar and its restaurants.
 As part of the resort you'll find Spinnakers Restaurant.
 It's a first class restaurant where we once dinned on their delicious 9 oz lobster tail - fantastic!
 And the conch chowder, exceptional.
 Ask for table 6, 7 or 8 in the Bar area.
 The Hangout spot in the evening is the Tipsy Seagull. - right at the marina and steps from Spinnakers.
 The house drink as one might expect is the Tipsy Seagull.
 If there happens to be one of their fishing tournament taking place in season, it'll make for a lively occasion.
 If you are lucky, usually "Pizza Night", Chris "The Burner" Russell's, band may be playing.
 Chris leads one of the best bands we've heard in the Abaco and written about in one of our updates AbacoUpdate.com.
 He is not just limited to "Island Music", his country repertoire is great too.
 When not playing, you'll find him at his new restaurant, "Burners".
 Bring cash - no credit cards accepted (a/o Spring 12).

 As for other activities, be sure to advantage yourself of their renowned 18 hole golf course.
 Afterwards a swim at their quintessential crescent beach with lunch at their beachside Coco Bar is a must.
 The marina's dive shop has unfortunately closed (8/14) - suggest Brendal's on Green Turtle or Troy at Dive Guana.
 At the Treasure Cay Marina you'll also find the fishing charters are endless, ranging from deep sea to bay or bone fishing.
 The Marina is also the home base of the ferry "Prozac" which runs to Guana Cay / Nippers and places elsewhere.
-Check with them first.
+Their slip is near the Tipsy Seagull.
 (365-8749)

 Outside the resort area you'll find the popular Touch of Class restaurant.
 They will send a courtesy shuttle to pick you up and bring you home after dinner.
 Closer in but just outside the resort gate is Treasure Cay's newest resort which includes a Mediterranean style restaurant called "Treasure Sands Club.
 It's right on the beach front and has had some very positive reviews.